 Hope this helps.

 You could try using a spray starch as you iron this should prevent the creases returning as you manipulate the table cloth on your ironing board.

 I would try tossing the tablecloth in the dryer as synthetics often come out nice looking from the dryer.
 Use a dryer sheet to eliminate static.

 I agree with OliveOyl, sometimes polyester comes out best from a trip through the dryer.
 Be sure to use the cycle with cool down, remove and hang immediately.
-When you wash in hot water the spin puts the wrinkles in as the fabric is hot and it takes the hot dryer to relax them.

 Here is Heloise's tip for a pair of slacks & should be the same for a table cloth:

 Overloading the washing machine and dryer or not using the correct cycle usually causes this problem.
 Try putting the slacks back into the washer and using the permanent-press cycle.
 Then toss them into the dryer and set the control for about 15 to 20 minutes on permanent press.
 A heat and cool-down period should help to eliminate the wrinkles.
 Take them out of the dryer as soon as the cycle stops and hang them as soon as possible.
 If this doesn't work, here's another method to try: Dampen the pants with water, then, using a pressing cloth, iron out the wrinkles.

 I have a polyester/cotton white shirt and sometimes when I iron it and the setting is on wool I get a browning stain from the iron.
 Bleach removes the stain.
 Why do I get the brown iron stain?

 The plate of your iron may be dirty.
 Take some Silver Polish or Soft Scrub on a sponge and try to clean it, (only if it is a shiny Plate) If it is a teflon plate (grey or black colored) just try some dish detergent and see if any color comes off.